 Bought a bunch of veggies from a market and had an al fresco shower outside a gas station before setting camp in a corn field and eating a delicious salad in the bright moonlight.
 Brilliant.

 Skipped yoga to have an early start and catch the morning market in Luang Prabang.
 The last 20km were unfortunately not that picturesque with quarries on either side of the road (which has grown increasingly flat) most of the way.
 And before I knew it, we’d reached Luang Prabang.
 I did it!
 We ate little banana leaf parcels of red sticky rice with coconut at the market before setting out to find an actual bed in an actual guesthouse with an actual shower, the well-deserved luxurious reward to a gruesome 4 days of cycling that’s left both my mind and my heart full and had me wanting more.

-Sure cycling in Northern Laos wasn’t easy.
+Sure cycling Laos wasn’t easy.
 There were definitely some ups and downs (pun intended), but it was so rewarding.
 I’ve learned that becoming a cyclist can be scary at times – especially when it comes to feeling safe as a woman – but these were valuable lessons to learn.
 Mostly, what I appreciated was the cycling – not as a mean of getting from a to b – and it not being about the speed or destination, but rather about the journey.
 I feel that in a way I got a glimpse of the South East Asia I’d hoped to find all those years ago, out of the main touristy and jaded path.
 Bicycle touring: we have a date.